gloges/brane-count/README.md

 The discrete NSNS fluxes take values $b_{1,2,3}\in\\{0,\frac{1}{2}\\}$ and the moduli $\widehat{U}_I$ must be positive.

 That there are only a finite number of solutions to the above system of Diophantine equations has been known since the work of [Douglas and Taylor ('06)](https://doi.org/10.1088/1126-6708/2007/01/031).
-In the work [[2206.03506]](https://doi.org/10.48550/arXiv.2206.03506) we develop techniques to provide an _exact_ count of gauge-inequivalent vacua.
+In [[2206.03506]](https://doi.org/10.48550/arXiv.2206.03506) we develop techniques to provide an _exact_ count of gauge-inequivalent vacua.